Sims Legacy Collection โ€“ Reference

 • Alpha channel – transparency data

 When you retexture an object using TMog's Export Whizzer, these are the images it exports as editable BMP files.
 You paint over the colour channel, and TMog regenerates the z-buffer and alpha automatically when you import back in.
+When creating new objects from scratch, the TS1 Renderer addon for Blender generates all rotation and zoom sprites plus their z-buffers automatically.

 Tool: